 The Democracy Monument is the focal point of the grand, European-style boulevard that is Th Ratchadamnoen Klang.
 As the name suggests, it was erected to commemorate Thailand’s momentous transformation from absolute to constitutional monarchy.
 It was designed by Thai architect Mew Aphaiwong and the relief sculptures were created by Italian Corrado Feroci who, as Silpa Bhirasri, gives his name to Silpakorn University.
 Feroci combined the square-jawed ‘heroes of socialism’ style popular at the time with Mew Aphaiwong’s Art Deco influences.

 There are 75 cannonballs around the base to signify the year BE (Buddhist Era) 2475 (AD 1932); the four wings of the monument stand 24m tall, representing 24 June, the day the constitution was signed; and the central plinth stands 3m high (June was then the third month in the Thai calendar) and supports a chiselled constitution.
 Each wing has bas-reliefs depicting soldiers, police and civilians who helped usher in the modern Thai state.

-During the era of military dictatorships, demonstrators often assembled here to call for a return to democracy, most notably in 1973 and 1992.
+During previous periods of military dictatorships, demonstrators have assembled here to call for a return to democracy, most notably in 1973 and 1992.